mayanku1111/AnimagineXL_diffusion/README.md

 U can see the notebook here [Link](FineAnimeTuning.ipynb)

 # I fixed keyword argument 'use_dora' in loraconfig.init() for fine tuning of sdxl models
+# I have created pull request for that

 # Comic story